nasa/openmct/API.md

 applied to telemetry from a given domain object.
 For an example of a limit evaluator, take a look at `examples/generator/SinewaveLimitProvider.js`.

-### Telemetry Visualization APIs **draft**
+### Telemetry Consumer APIs **draft**

-The APIs for fetching and visualizing telemetry-- those that would be used in custom views-- are currently in draft state and are being revised.
+The APIs for requesting telemetry from Open MCT -- e.g. for use in custom views -- are currently in draft state and are being revised.
 If you'd like to experiement with them before they are finalized, please contact the team via the contact-us link on our website.

 ## Time API